 Any traveler needs to save weight and package space.
 Usually, towels are big, heavy and difficult to pack, but these ones are light, small and easy to pack and dry very quickly.
 This is a must have and therefore a great gift.

-Again, so many options, but these from Packtowl look great.
+Again, so many options, but these look great.

 OK, I’ve never tried this, but it’s very high on my wishlist!
 Barely every person who talks about it, just loved it and says “If you want to keep your backpack/luggage organized this is the way to go”; “You can put your belongings in the cubes and then easily access them when you need it”, “Just, try and you will probably get hooked on them”.
 My backpack usually becomes a mess after 2 or 3 days of use, so I hope this solves my problem 🙂

-If you need even more ideas for things to offer to someone who loves traveling check this post about what to buy for someone going traveling… but, if that one is a woman, have a look at this amazing list of travel gifts for her.
+If you need even more ideas for things to offer to someone who loves traveling check this post about what to buy for someone going traveling… but, if that one is a woman, have a look at this amazing list of travel gifts for her or for him.